Tokyo Bowl

 The Tokyo Bowl is an annual American college football bowl game, usually played in December in Tokyo, Japan.
 The game matches up the 2nd place team from the Kansai Collegiate American Football League and the 2nd place team from the Kantoh Collegiate American Football Association.
+In 2024, the bowl returned to the schedule as a national championship semifinal alongside the Nagai Bowl, featuring teams from the Kanto conference champion's side of the bracket.